TickTeam/guide-tt/ticktick_web_app/how_to_upload_your_profile_image.md

 2. Click the avatar in the upper-left corner of your TickTick homepage, then click "Settings" from the menu that appears.

-3. Click “Profile” in the left panel.
+3. Click "Profile" in the left panel.

 4. Click the avatar to upload a profile image.